 The fall harvest is underway.
 As the combines efficiently capture the spring planting, we are reminded of a unique architectural element of the Illinois farm landscape………the round barn.

 The round barn is not an American creation.
 Rather, the first circular structures were created in Europe.
 But America quickly adopted round barns as their own.
 In fact, George Washington had a 16 sided threshing barn.
 There are a variety of theories surrounding the popularity of round barns.
 They include:

 - Round barns have a greater volume to the surface area than a square structure.
 Therefore less material was needed for creating more space.
 An ancillary theory is the “tax man” would underestimate the value of a round barn as compared to a traditional rectangular structure.

 - Some faith-filled farmers believed that the devil hid in the corners.
 Hence the round design, kept Satan from securing a dwelling place.

 - Many farmers believed the round structure deflected the punishing winds of the Midwest better than the 4-sided counterpart.

 Early on, round barns were considered an efficient method to house dairy cattle, as a silo was often constructed through the barn’s center.
 In winter months, cattle and horses could be efficiently exercised in the circular space.

-Ironically, it was an U of I alum, Temple Grandin, that in the 1990’s successfully convinced the cattle industry that the animals suffered undue stress from traditional feedlot design .
+Ironically, it was a U of I alum, Temple Grandin, that in the 1990s successfully convinced the cattle industry that the animals suffered undue stress from traditional feedlot design.
 Due to her work, a majority of cattle yards, around the world, now use the “stress-free” design created by Ms. Grandin.
 Her “curved corral” design, like the round barns, was found to be a more soothing environment for the cattle.